yashu17071997/intern_assessment/README.md

 $ python main.py

 On running the URL http://localhost:5000/v1/sanitized/input in Postman, we get to know the output is sanitized or unsanitized for the payload input.

+To run the test file command used is:

+python -m unittest discover -p test.py